raphamorim/awesome-conduct/README.md

 - [JSConf - Code of Conduct](http://jsconf.com/codeofconduct.html)
 - [Contributor Covenant](http://contributor-covenant.org/)

 ## Guide of Conduct

-Here are a few tips to amazing:
+Check out these few tips to be amazing:

 ----------------------------------------------

-#### # Lesson One: "It's not because it doesn't affect you that it doesn't matter."
+#### # Lesson One: "Only because it doesn't affect you, it doesn't mean this behavior doesn't matter"

-Did you ever come across a social justice issue that didn't seem like a problem to you?
+Have you ever came across a social justice issue that didn't seem like a problem to you?

 Reference: [Why Don't People Care When It Doesn't Affect Them?](http://www.huffingtonpost.com/gil-laroya/why-dont-people-care-when_b_5888686.html)

-#### # Lesson Two: "Respect others like you want to be respected"
+#### # Lesson Two: "Treat the others the way you'd like to be treated"

 The only way to be fully accepted and respected for who you truly are is learning to accept and respect others for who they truly are.